DebabrataBanik/interactive-rating-component-main/README.md

 ## Built-with

-- HTML5 markup
+- HTML5 semantic markup
 - CSS custom properties
 - CSS Flexbox
-- Vanilla JS
+- ReactJs

 ### Continued Development

-Implementing React functionality to the challenge and applying some animations.
+Successfully redid the design using ReactJs.
+Code can be further optimized and some animations can be added.